paliwodar/paliwodar.github.io/_posts/2016-04-17-beyond-the-buzzword-neural-networks.md

 We could of course introduce more features using a polynomial regression.

 The example equation of a non-linear boundary can be for instance:
- $$ 2x + 2y - 5xy - 1 > 0 $$ --- presented on the chart below:
+ $$ 2x_1 + 2x_2 - 5x_1x_2 - 1 > 0 $$ --- presented on the chart below:

 ![Xor_chart](http://localhost:4000/images/xor_chart.svg){: .center-image .scaled-down-50-image}

 #### Putting things together

 We can try however to figure out some alternative way of solving the XOR problem.
-It is required however to take a closer look at the definition of this boolean operation.
+It is required to take a closer look at the definition of this boolean operation.
 And it looks as follows:

 $$